A Statistical View of Column Subset Selection: A Generative View of CSS

-Unsurprisingly, our subset factor model has a close relationship with the factor model.
-In a $k$-dimensional factor model, each variable $X_i$ is a linear combination of latent common factors $Z \sim (0, \I_k)$ plus a mean-zero, unique factor $\epsilon_i$ and a non-random shift $\mu_i$.
-The unique factors $\epsilon_i$ have positive variance and are uncorrelated with $Z$ and each other.
-Similarly, in our $k$-dimensional subset factor model, an unknown subset of the observed variables act as common factors (once centered), and the remaining variables are linear combinations of these common factors plus a unique factor and non-random shift.
+where again $\D \succ \0$.
+In the $k$-dimensional factor model, each variable $X_i$ is a linear combination of latent common factors $Z \sim (0, \I_k)$ plus a mean-zero unique factor $\epsilon$ and a non-random shift $\mu_i$.
+In our $k$-dimensional subset factor model, an unknown subset of the observed variables act as common factors (once centered), and the remaining variables are similarly linear combinations of these common factors plus a unique factor and non-random shift.
+Moreover, by dropping distributional assumptions and allowing a previously spherical conditional covariance to be diagonal, our subset factor model generalizes our PCSS model the same way the factor model generalizes the model used for PPCA.

-The subset factor model offers a natural compromise between PCA and Factor Analysis.
-Factor Analysis enjoys two major benefits over PCA: (1) it provides an interpretable generative model for the data; and (2) the common factors $Z$ always explain all the non-unique variation in $X$, while principal components typically do not.
-Factor Analysis, however, suffers from a slew of unidentifiability and indeterminancy issues \cite{Anderson1956, Guttman, Steiger1994}.
-Proponents of components-based methods are particularly critical of factor indeterminacy, the fact that the common factors are not uniquely determined, even up to rotation \cite{Schonemann1976, Schonemann1978, Steiger1979, Velicer}.
-In contrast, components (linear combinations of variables) are always determined.
+The subset factor model \eqref{eq:subset_factor_model} arises naturally from a hybridization of PCA and Factor Analysis that aims to maintain strengths from both methods.
+To see how, we must first discuss the advantages and disadvantages of PCA and Factor Analysis.
+Factor Analysis enjoys two major benefits over PCA.
+First, the factor model \eqref{eq:factor_model} provides an interpretable generative model for the data.
+In contrast, PCA has no associated generative model.
+Second, in the factor model, the regression of $X\in \R^p$ on its lower dimensional representation $Z \in \R^k$ has uncorrelated residuals, meaning that $Z$ accounts for all the common variation in $X$.
+If these residuals were correlated, i.e., they jointly varied about their means in some structured way, that would mean there may be additional meaningful trends in $X$ that $Z$ does not account for.
+This is the case in PCA, where the regression of $X$ on its top $k$ principal components typically yields correlated residuals.
+Due to the fact that the lower dimensional representation $Z$ is latent and unobserved, however, Factor Analysis suffers from a slew of unidentifiability and indeterminancy issues \citep{Anderson1956, Guttman, Steiger1994}.
+Proponents of components-based methods are particularly critical of factor indeterminacy, the fact that the common factors are not uniquely determined, even up to rotation \citep{Schonemann1976, Schonemann1978, Steiger1979, Velicer}.
+In contrast, components (linear combinations of the observed variables) are always observed and determined, and they therefore do not suffer from any of the same issues.